Generalized Chapple--Euler Relation: Triangles inscribed in a circle and circumscribed about a central conic

+The proof of Theorem~\ref{thm:genchappleeuler} (see Lemma~\ref{lemm:3pons}) makes no assumptions on the position of the foci relative to the circumcircle, nor on whether the central conic is an ellipse or a hyperbola.
+Therefore, \eqref{eq:genchappleeuler} remains valid for ellipses not necessarily contained in the circumcircle and extends verbatim to hyperbolas upon setting $\varepsilon=-1$. \end{remark}

-In the limit when the foci of the conic coincide, $\mathcal{D}$ becomes a circle with $d_+=d_-=d$ being the distance between the centers.
-It is easy to see that the equation \eqref{eq:2.15} reduces to the Chapple-Euler formula \eqref{eq:1.3} if one, for example, takes $a=b=r^2$ and $t=0$.
+\begin{remark} In the limiting case when the foci of the ellipse coincide, the conic $\mathcal{D}$ reduces to a circle of radius $\beta=r$, and $d_+=d_-=d$ denotes the distance between the centers.
+In this case, \eqref{eq:genchappleeuler} reduces to the classical Chapple--Euler formula \eqref{eq:chapplelanden}. \end{remark}

-\begin{remark} For a 3-Poncelet pair $(\mathcal{C,D})$, we denote by $\mathcal{P}$ a \textit{family of Poncelet triangles} associated with pair and define as follows:

-It is important to note that $\mathcal{P}$ can be an empty set for some $3$-Poncelet pair.
-A simple calculation shows that, a circle with radius $R< c/\sqrt{3}$, concentric with an ellipse $\mathcal{D}$ where $c$ is the distance between the foci of $\mathcal{D}$, forms a 3-Poncelet pair, however, $\mathcal{C}\subset \mathcal{D}$.
-So, $\mathcal{P}=\emptyset$.
-From now on, $\mathcal P$ will denote a nonempty family of Poncelet triangles associated with the pair of conics under consideration, unless stated otherwise. \end{remark}

-\begin{corollary} Let $\mathcal{C}$ be a circle of radius $R$ and $F_\pm$ be two points in the plane.
-Then there exists a unique conic $\mathcal{D}$ with the foci $F_+$ and $F_-$ such that $(\mathcal{C},\mathcal{D})$ is a $3$-Poncelet pair if and only if neither \begin{itemize} \item[(a)] the circumcircle of the triangle contains any focus of the conic, nor \item[(b)] if the center lies on the line $\ell_{F_+F_-}$ containing both foci and the circumradius is $R=\sqrt{d_+d_-}$. \end{itemize} \end{corollary} \begin{proof} It follows from equation \eqref{eq:2.15} that $t=b$ if and only if $R=d_+$ or $R=d_-$.
+\begin{corollary} Let $\mathcal C$ be a circle, and let $F_-,F_+$ be two distinct points in the plane.
+Then there exists a unique conic $\mathcal D$ with foci $F_+$ and $F_-$ such that $(\mathcal C,\mathcal D)$ forms a $3$-Poncelet pair if and only if neither of the following conditions is satisfied: \begin{itemize} \item[(a)] $F_-$ or $F_+$ (or both) lies on $\mathcal C$; \item[(b)] $F_+$ and $F_-$ are inverse points with respect to $\mathcal C$. \end{itemize} \end{corollary}